-As old paradigms fall by the wayside, how we shape company culture and do business altogether is transforming at breakneck speeds.
+As old paradigms fall by the wayside, how we shape corporate culture and do business altogether is transforming at breakneck speeds.

-For close to two decades, I’ve served as a summer camp counselor for kids between the ages of eight to 13.
-It’s a great program, and was always one of the highlights of my summer.
-We’d take the kids on hikes, go canoeing, stargaze, do arts and crafts- the typical summer camp stuff that developed personal growth, and an appreciation for the natural environment.
+For close to two decades, I’ve been a summer camp counselor for kids ages 8-13.
+It’s long been one of the highlights of my summer.
+We’d take the kids on hikes, go canoeing, stargaze, do arts and crafts--typical camp stuff that fosters personal growth and an appreciation for nature.

-One of the activities that we all loved most at camp was the annual end-of-summer dance that we held for our oldest kids.
-Before sending them back home, we’d pack the middle school campers into the lodge and watch as they found the courage to let go of their self-conscious restraints, and just have a good time dancing together.
+One of our favorite activities was the annual end-of-summer dance for our oldest kids.
+Before sending them home, we’d pack the middle school campers into the lodge and watch as they found the courage to just have a good time dancing together.

-Up until about five years ago, that summer camp had an unspoken policy regarding slow dances.
-If one individual asked another individual to dance, they weren’t allowed to say no. Back in the day, the rule was developed to protect the self-esteem of the individual requesting the dance.
-A jeering “no” could be quite damaging to a youngster wading knee deep through the waters of attraction, and emotional self-discovery.
+Until five years ago, camp had an unspoken policy regarding slow dances: If one kid asked another to dance, they weren’t allowed to say no—a rule created to protect the self-esteem and feelings of the asker.

-But anyone in the present can see how this is a problem.
-Times change, and so should the rules.
-Eventually my fellow staff members and I realized that granting individuals the option to say no was essential and just as important as trying to minimize ridicule, and so the rule was actively changed -while of course the utmost courtesy and respect between campers.
+But times change, and so should the rules.
+Eventually my fellow staffers and I realized that letting kids respectfully decline a dance was as important as trying to avoid hurt feelings, and so the rule was changed.

-But here’s the honest truth, though I knew discontinuing the “no saying no” policy was the right thing to do, part of me did feel a twinge of sadness at its abiliton.
-After all, I’ve been a 13-year-old kid before — and having been rejected a few times myself, I can understand how deeply detrimental that can be to a child’s development.
-I realized that the now-repealed rule had actually invoked a sense of nostalgia in me.
-But just because I was nostalgic about it didn't mean that the rule should still stand today.
+While I knew discontinuing the “no saying no” policy was warranted, I felt a twinge of sadness.
+I’ve been a 13-year-old kid before, and having been rejected a few times myself, I understood how detrimental rejection can be to a child’s development.
+I realized that the now-repealed rule had made me nostalgic--but that didn't mean the rule should remain.

-Cultural norms like the summer camp rule change all the time, and corporate culture is no exception.
-As old paradigms fall by the wayside, how we shape company culture and do business altogether is transforming at breakneck speeds.
+Cultural norms change frequently, and corporate culture is no exception.
+As old paradigms fall by the wayside, how we shape workplace culture and conduct business is transforming at breakneck speeds.

-Take, for example, the accelerating emphasis on Diversity, Equity, Inclusion and Belonging (DEIB).
-Sixty years ago, it was rare to find a company with a DEIB policy in its employee guidebook.
-Today, DEIB is widely accepted as an integral cornerstone of corporate culture; employees of organizations that commit to DEIB are more likely to report a sense of pride, engagement and enjoyment at work.
-Not even thirty years ago was this the case.
+Consider the accelerating emphasis on Diversity, Equity, Inclusion and Belonging (DEIB).
+While 60 years ago, a company with a DEIB policy in its employee handbook was a rare find, today DEIB is widely accepted as an integral cornerstone of corporate culture.
+Employees of organizations that commit to DEIB are more likely to report a sense of pride, engagement and enjoyment at work--far from the case even just three decades ago.

-What’s more, the digitization that’s sweeping across industries is occurring so fast that getting employees up to speed has become increasingly challenging.
+Meanwhile, the digitization sweeping across industries is happening so fast that upskilling employees has become increasingly challenging.
 Thanks to catalysts such as Industry 4.0 and the global pandemic, our innovation has quickly outpaced our ability to adapt.

 In the face of huge upheavals, people often turn to nostalgia to cope, but when does nostalgia become a form of resistance?

-I’ll be the first to acknowledge that nostalgia is an integral part of a person’s identity, and is therefore a valid emotion to experience.
-It’s a way for people to connect with their past contributions to our working world.
-Even still, I can’t help but ask myself: does nostalgia have an adverse effect on our ability to adapt?
+To me, nostalgia is an integral part of a person’s identity, and therefore a valid emotion--a way to connect past contributions to our modern working world.
+But does nostalgia also have an adverse effect on our ability to adapt?

-Nostalgia, as it turns out, is a pretty powerful psychological phenomenon.
-When leveraged correctly, it can ease stress, cultivates psychological resilience and make people feel inspired.
+Nostalgia is actually a powerful psychological phenomenon.
+When leveraged correctly, it can ease stress, cultivates psychological resilience, and inspire.

-I understand it’s not all black and white.
-That’s why I believe it’s important for managers to take their employees’ backgrounds into consideration when dealing with nostalgic comments.
-No one is responsible for the time they grew up in, and it’s valid for them to feel nostalgic toward the past.
-Assuming they’re in a reasonable conversation (i.e., they’re not under attack for their race, gender, or other identity), managers and employees should understand that nostalgia is a powerful human emotion, and that most aren’t immune to a walk down memory lane.
-However, when it comes to positive, progressive change, we can’t let it get in the way.
+It’s not all black and white--which is why it’s important for managers to take employees’ backgrounds into consideration when dealing with problematic nostalgic comments.
+No one can help the time they grew up in.
+Most of us aren’t immune to a walk down memory lane--but when it comes to positive, progressive change, we can’t let it interfere.

-In the midst of a global pandemic and societal upheavals, it’s never been clearer: we have a responsibility to make the world a better place.
-For most of us, that’s why we’re working: to inspire and implement meaningful change.
-That means we can leverage nostalgia as the driving force for motivation and meaning, but we have to look past our old ways to forge a better future.
+In the midst of a global pandemic and societal upheavals, it’s never been clearer that we have a responsibility to make the world a better place, and do our part to inspire and implement meaningful change.
+We can leverage nostalgia as the driving force for motivation and meaning, but we have to move past our old ways to forge a better future.

-Yes, nostalgia is valid and should be acknowledged.
-However, it doesn’t necessarily mean that nostalgic emotions should dictate behaviors at work—just like my old summer camp shouldn’t tell the kids they can’t say no to hopeful dance partners.
-Do we want to stay stuck in the past, or continue forging paths to newer frontiers ahead?
+Nostalgia shouldn’t dictate behaviors at work—just like my old summer camp shouldn’t tell the kids they can’t say no to hopeful dance partners.
+Do we want to stay stuck in the past, or continue forging fresh paths to newer and better frontiers ahead?

-The future is fast approaching.
-How we shape that future is up to us.
+The future is fast approaching--how we shape it is up to us.

 Subscribe to our newsletter for regular insight and news